 Reseal the Concrete Pool Deck Every Few Years

-If you have a concrete deck, it is important for the surface to be sealed.
+It is important for pool deck surfaces to be sealed.
 Concrete is highly porous and anything that penetrates the slab could wreak havoc from within.
 If your deck is still in good condition, all you have to do is have it resealed every couple of years or yearly if it gets heavy foot traffic.
-If there are some minor issues on the surface, a pool deck resurfacing can help improve its form and function.
+If there are minor issues on the surface, a decorative resurfacing greatly improves its form and function.
+Otherwise, get a remodeling job done instead.

 Get Rid of Dirt and Debris